Billy Ashley

-Billy Manual Ashley (born July 11, 1970) is an American former Major League Baseball outfielder.
+Billy Manual Ashley (born July 11, 1970) is an American former professional baseball outfielder.
+He played in Major League Baseball for the Los Angeles Dodgers and Boston Red Sox.

 Minor leagues

 Ashley was drafted by the Los Angeles Dodgers in the 3rd round of the 1988 MLB Draft.
 He started his professional career with the Gulf Coast Dodgers in 1988 and 1989.
 He played with the Bakersfield Dodgers in 1990, the Vero Beach Dodgers in 1991, the San Antonio Missions in 1992 and the Albuquerque Dukes for most of 1992–1994.
 A big time home run threat in the minors, Ashley hit 24 homers with San Antonio in 1992, 26 with the Dukes in 1993 and 37 in 1994.

 He was a Triple-A All-Star and Pacific Coast League All-Star in 1993 and 1994.
 Also in 1994, he was selected a Baseball America first team Minor League All-Star, the Pacific Coast League MVP, Los Angeles Dodgers Minor League Player of the Year in and Triple-A Player of the Year.

 He is one of three Dodgers position players to have been twice selected as the organization's Minor League Player of the Year, along with Joc Pederson and Paul Konerko.